Recipe: Simon Street’s sous vide delmonico with roast vegetables and homemade jus

 Recipe by Simon Street – Executive Chef, The Boatshed Restaurant at The Regatta Hotel

-- Herbed salt to season (salt + rosemary sprig + small pinch of pepper)
+- Some herbed salt to taste (a good quality flake salt, plus a rosemary sprig and a small pinch of pepper)

 - 3 to 4 carrots, chopped into chunks